alexanderpei/DeepEarnings/README.md

 This project uses the R package "edgar" to scrape SEC 10Q/10K filings for sentiment analysis.
 You also need basic things like Pandas, scikit, and numpy.
 The neural networks will be built using Keras.
 I'm using PyCharm for everything so just download that and you can clone the repo.
 Also PyCharm will let you run R scripts.

 You're going to need a text file "list_gvkey_cik.txt" which contains a list of company tickers, GVkeys, and CIK numbers.
 This list will provide the companies to the get_ZacksEarnings.R to scrape.
 If you don't plan on doing sentiment analysis, you don't need the CIK numbers.
-The GVkeys will also be used later for the stock movement data., which I haven't gotten to yet.
+The GVkeys will also be used later for the stock movement data, which I haven't gotten to yet.

 ## Gathering Data